Renzi leaves the building, but this is not yet Italy’s Brexit moment

-Renzi leaves the building but this is not yet Italy s Brexit moment
+renzi leaves the building but this is not yet italys brexit moment 1839222016

 Italy’s Prime minister has suffered a crushing defeat in today’s constitutional referendum.
 The No camp appears to have won by an impressive 60% to 40% […]